 You’re in London, the most vibrant city in the UK.
 There are people everywhere.
 There are a plethora of opportunities.
 So why doesn’t that always mean feeling connected and having loads of friends?

 Specialist research commissioned by the charity Get Connected has found that a young person in London is twice as likely to be lonely as their counterparts elsewhere in the country.
-Throw into the mix that you’re an introvert, and making meaningful connections can be a massive challenge.
+Throw into the mix that you’re an introvert, and making meaningful connections can be a challenge.
 As a general rule, introverts gain energy from pursuing their passions and interests.
 They are drawn to inventing, creating, exploring, expanding and regenerating and that often requires solitary space for their own thoughts.

-Connection is important for all of us.
+But connection is important for all of us.
 According to social psychologist and neuroscientist, Matthew Lieberman, who wrote the book Social: Why our brains are wired to connect, our need to connect is as fundamental as our need for food and water.
 He asserts that when we experience social pain, such as a cruel word or social isolation, we feel it just as we feel physical pain.
 Whether you’re an introvert or extrovert or something in between it’s vital for your health and wellbeing to pursue real connections.

 Sometimes, though, we need help to connect, particularly if we have a tendency towards introversion.
 Here are a few tips on how to navigate the buzzing city to get the most out of it whilst making some lifelong friends along the way.